CodeFreezeAI/xcf/README.md

-# 🚀 XCF - The Swift Way to Supercharge Your Xcode Workflow
+# 🚀 XCF - Xcode MCP Server - The Swift way to SuperCharge your AI Workflow!

 XCF Website: https://xcf.ai No TS, No JS, No BS!